February 2020 updates on AWS Client VPN, AWS Compute Optimiser, and The State of Serverless.

 Architecting Serverless Solutions is the latest free online training module from AWS.
 Discover how to combine AWS Lambda and Amazon API Gateway to power serverless applications.
 You will also learn how to create event-driven, proof-of-concept serverless architecture that uses managed services.

 This is an intermediate level course and takes roughly 3 hours to complete.

 While we’re on the topic of serverless, Data Dog has released The State of Serverless report.
 The report, which examines the serverless usage of thousands of companies, provides insight into how serverless is being used.

 Serverless provides the same pay-as-you-go model as public cloud, but it provides specific functions rather than infrastructure.
 Data Dog’s report focuses on AWS Lambda.
 As of the start of 2020 Lambda is the most mature and widely adopted serverless platform.

-Want the latest in AWS Cloud, Cloud Computing and IT news delivered straight to your inbox each month?
+Want the latest in Cloud Computing and helpful articles delivered straight to your inbox each month?
 Enter your email in the footer below to sign up for the Bespoke Training newsletter.